India in World War II: Notable Indian recipients of gallantry awards

-The invasion of Italy
+Invasion of Italy

 Indian forces played a role in liberating Italy from Nazi control.
 India contributed the third largest Allied contingent in the Italian campaign after US and British forces.
 The 4th, 8th and 10th Divisions and 43rd Gurkha Infantry Brigade led the advance, notably at the gruelling Battle of Monte Cassino.
 They fought on the Gothic Line in 1944 and 1945.